-Volunteer projects in America include building and fixing playgrounds, landscaping public areas, assisting at nursing homes, painting classrooms, reconstructing schools, and environmental restoration.
-You can also volunteer with a particular group or community like the Blackfeet Reservation in Montana.
+Volunteer projects in America include building and fixing playgrounds, landscaping public areas, assisting nursing homes, painting classrooms, reconstructing schools, and environmental restoration.
+You can also volunteer with a particular group or community.
 Opportunities for working in professional areas are also available.
 Volunteers of any background are encouraged to share their skills.

 Traveling throughout the United States is entirely variable.
 Each city differs, making it an exciting country to spend a gap year.
-San Francisco and New York City have adequate public transportation, but are expensive.
+San Francisco and New York City have adequate public transportation but are expensive.
 The Midwest lacks adequate public transit, but rental cars are always available.
-If you travel with an organization, the program will usually provide a large bus for their travelers around thee U.S.
+If you travel with an organization, the program will usually provide a large bus for their travelers around the U.S.

 The United States offers thousands of national wonders and opportunities for exploration.
 If one state or city doesn't seem enjoyable to you, chances are, in this diverse and enormous country, you can travel as little as three hours and be in a completely new environment.
 From Yosemite National Park to the Mississippi River, the United States is a breathtaking country with so much to offer.
 And, if you really want to test the waters of adventure travel, take a semester in the wilderness of Alaska to backpack, mountaineer, and kayak through pristine environments.

 Interning in the U.S. offers a great opportunity to gain experience in the business fields.
-The U.S. is considered the economic hub of the world, and its business culture makes it the perfect place to find career-building internships.
+The U.S. is considered the world's economic hub, and its business culture makes it the perfect place to find career-building internships.

 Internships of every type are available throughout the country.
 They vary from state to state, but the United States, per capita, has more interns than any other country in the world.
 As a result, finding an internship is incredibly competitive, and you’ll need to be well organized and prepared.
 Read more in our complete guide to finding internships in the United States.